Warzone Ricochet anti cheat system explained

 How does the Warzone Ricochet kernel-level driver work?

+'Kernel-level; means something very specific for the new Warzone anticheat system and how it interacts with a PC running it within the game.

 It's a little complicated and the developers have a full explanation available, but a kernel-level driver is a part of the game's software that checks your computer or console for certain data or information that might indicate that you've been cheating.
+As the explanations says "Kernel-level drivers are given a high level of access to monitor and manage software and applications on a PC", that means the system can check applications that try to interact with Warzone.
 If it finds code or files associated with cheating or hacking the game, this information is sent back to the developers.

 What happens if Warzone Ricochet says you're cheating?